 When you create and post a project, you have the opportunity to include your company’s contact information, which can greatly increase your chances of having a Houzz user reach out to you for potential work down the road.

-Another great way of getting Houzz fans and reviews is to reach out to past customers in an email and ask them to review you on the platform.
+A great way of getting positive Houzz contractor reviews & fans is to reach out to past customers in an email and ask them to review you on the platform.
 Customer testimonials are highly valued and having people rave about your services will result in more customers and brand awareness.
 Simply send out an email blast with the link to leave a review on Houzz and ask them to follow you.

 Finally, make sure to get involved in the Houzz community, especially in your areas of expertise.
 Aside from promptly responding to questions and comments on your own posts, take time to search for questions related to your expertise and answer them.
 Homeowners are constantly posting questions about various home improvement and design projects, and your professional knowledge can really come in handy.
 As an added benefit, getting involved in these discussions will also increase your visibility and authority on the platform.